 Aluminium’s light-weighting properties mean it already makes a substantial contribution to reducing CO2 emissions and improving fuel efficiency.
-Aluminium prevents 70 million tons of unwanted C02 in vehicle emissions from reaching the atmosphere.
+Aluminium’s lightweighting properties enable cars produced in Europe this year to prevent 50 million tons of unwanted CO2 in vehicle emissions during their lifetime.
 This makes a substantial contribution to reducing climate change.

 Innovative car manufacturers such as Tesla, Jaguar Land Rover, Audi, BMW and Daimler increasingly recognise that well-engineered aluminium car parts are as safe and strong as steel but up 40% lighter.
 It delivers significant enhancements in performance and agility and improves fuel economy and C02 emissions.

 Every kilogram of aluminium replacing steel in car manufacture reduces the overall weight of the vehicle by a further kilogram.
 Using 100 kg of aluminium in a car reduces CO2 emissions by up to eight grams per kilometre travelled, saving up to 46 litres of fuel per year.
 This is why more and more car parts are now made from aluminium.
 As more and more electric cars reach the market, this is increasingly important.
 The lighter the vehicle, the longer the range on the same charge, making them cheaper to manufacture.
 Aluminium is also the perfect material for many of the components that electric vehicles use.
 Cooling solutions, battery frames and cables are now routinely fabricated from aluminium.